ElhamMirafzali/Angularjs-User-/README.md

 done :

 -authentication with Token is added.
+-(simple popup is added instead of alerts).

 stage 4 :

-todo :
+done :

--install Grunt and run and compress files with it.
+-install Grunt and run and compress css files and js files(jquery,bootstrap,ui-bootstrap,ui-bootstrap-tpls,ajax) with it so I removed these library files from "bower_components" folder to reduce size.